 What are these differences?

-A DA is an application made to your local council and guidelines differ between regions.
-A CDC is an application through a private certifier using State Government Regulations – these regulations differ from Council Guidelines.
+A DA is an application made to your local council and guidelines differ between once Council area to another.
+A CDC is an application through a private certifier using State Government Regulations – these regulations apply to all Council areas and differ from individual Council Guidelines.

 What are the pros and cons of each?

-A DA can take up to up to 12 weeks to be approved, and trying to abide by the application standards can be confusing and difficult as each council follows their own guidelines.
+A DA application time frame can be varied between one Council to another and depends on the application process Council undertake.
+Some can take around 6 weeks, others in excess of 12 week.
+Trying to abide by the application standards can be confusing and difficult as each council follows their own guidelines.

-CDC is a much faster application process (around 6-8 weeks) and due to their predetermined guidelines, is the preferred method for all good builders.
-The process itself is much easier and straightforward, guidelines are clear, concise and nationally universal and it can be cheaper (depending on individual council fees).
+CDC is a more streamlined application process (around 4-8 weeks) and due to their predetermined guidelines, is the preferred method for all good builders.
+The process itself is much easier and straightforward, guidelines are clear, concise and nationally universal.

 How long will it take to assess my application?

-The determination time will be dependent on the type of application you are lodging and the information you submit as part of your application.
+The determination time will be dependent on the type of application being lodged and the information submited as part of the application.
 Council approval is a two part process; DA approval is always granted through council, and the construction certificate can be granted through a private certifier.
-For Construction Certificate applications our turnaround time is generally seven working days.
-Complying Development applications have a turnaround time of between 10 and 20 days.
-All Complying Development Applications are subject to a mandatory 14 day neighbour notification period before we can issue our approval.
+For Construction Certificate applications turnaround time can vary depending on the information the certifier needs, but the assessment generally takes around 7 days.
+Complying Development applications generally take around 4 - 6 weeks to assess.
+All Complying Development Applications are subject to a mandatory 14 day neighbour notification period before an assessment can be completed.

 Talk to us about your options and more information on the approvals process